KronosDP/KronosDP.github.io/_posts/Thoughts/Reflection/2023-10-12-reflecting-on-ourselves.md

 title: Reflecting on Ourselves
 date: 2023-10-12 00:30:30 +0700
 categories: [Thoughts, Reflection]
-tags: random     # TAG names should always be lowercase
+tags: journaling     # TAG names should always be lowercase
 ---

 It's midnight on 12th October 2023.
 I am listening to Jasmine Nadya's cover of Don't Look Back in Anger on YouTube.
 I don't know why, but this song made me go into a whole conscious state of mind.